Hacault14/DistributedProject/README.md

 ## Installation
-Before proceding with the installation please ensure that you have at at least Java 11 on your machine (if not using docker).
+Before proceeding with the installation please ensure that you have at least Java 11 on your machine (if not using docker).
 To get started with the app, follow these steps:

-Open terminal and use git clone command to download the remote GitHub repository to your computer:
+Open the terminal and use the git clone command to download the remote GitHub repository to your computer:
 ```
 git clone https://github.com/Hacault14/DistributedProject.git
 ```
-It will create a new folder with same name as GitHub repository "DistributedProject".
+It will create a new folder with the same name as the GitHub repository "DistributedProject".
 All the project files and git data will be cloned into it.
-After cloning complete change directories into that new folder:
+After cloning complete the change directories into that new folder:
 ```
 cd DistributedProject
 ```